melbinbiju1/AtliQ-Hospitality-Analysis-PowerBI/README.md

 # AtliQ Hospitality Analysis - PowerBI

 This repository contains a business intelligence project developed for **AtliQ Grands**, a chain of five-star hotels in India.
-The project was completed as part of the **codebasics September Resume Challenge**.
+The project was completed as part of the **Codebasics September Resume Challenge**.
 It uses PowerBI to analyze historical hotel data and provide actionable insights to help AtliQ Grands regain market share and improve revenue in the luxury and business hotel categories.

 ## Table of Contents
 - 📝 [Project Overview](#project-overview)